Becoming an MSC-Teacher

 - Ongoing practice of loving-kindness and self-compassion in daily life.

-- Attendance in at least one 5-day silent, teacher-led meditation retreat.
+- Attendance in at least one 5-day silent, teacher-led, mindfulness-based meditation retreat.

 - You must allow at least 6 months to elapse between completing your MSC course and beginning Teacher Training.
-This will allow you to reflect on whether you really want to begin the teaching journey.
+This will allow you to reflect on whether you really want to begin the teaching journey and give you time to embody the practices of MSC.
 However, you may register for teacher training at any time after you complete the MSC course.

 - You do not have to be a mental health clinician to take the MSC Teacher Training.